KrisRehfuss/Ra/README.md

 # Ra
 Takes a frequency and returns the relative BPM

-RaMax provides the calculations
+RaMax.py provides the calculations

-Ra returns the BPM only
+Ra.py returns the BPM only